0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

     </div>
     <br>

-12. For submitting the proof to the smart contract, a transaction must be sent from the Metamask account connected to the Polygon ID app earlier.
-This transaction actually contains the zkproof data inside.
+12. For submitting the proof to the Smart Contract, a transaction must be sent from the Metamask account connected to the Polygon ID app earlier.
+This transaction actually contains the zk proof data inside.
 Click **Confirm**.

     <div align="center">
     <img src= "../../../imgs/gas-fee.png" align="center" width="250" style="border: 4px solid black"/>